vetronics/vetronics/README.md

   🏅 5th Place Overall
 - **National RoboCup 2024, Verbania (Soccer Entry):**
   🏅 Best Design Award (Technical Prize)
+- **introduction cybersecurity by cisco network accademy**
+- i obtained a certificate about the intruduction of cybersecurity.
+-
 - Specialized in designing, building, and programming autonomous robots for competitive environments.
 - Focused on rapid prototyping, embedded control, team collaboration, and real-time problem-solving.

 ---